feranick/easyleed-tools/README.md

 ImageJ: SpectaView_to_EasyLEED
 -------------------------------

-ImageJ plugin to process SpectaView files and save them into image sequences that can be opened with EasyLEED.
+ImageJ plugin to process Omicron SpectaView files and save them into image sequences that can be opened with EasyLEED.

 Installation: copy the file SpectaView_to_EasyLEED.class inside the folder "plugins" within the imagej main folder.
 Restart ImageJ.